Macintosh001/EECS-3311-final-project/docs/log.md

 ## Aaron
 - The main issue I encountered was how to abstract away or automate positioning of components.
 Otherwise the builder would only save perhaps a line of code per component which doesn't seem to be enough to justify use of the pattern.
 Began applying the pattern to the most complex views.
 Decided that rather than hard coding the position of each component it would be better and cleaner in the long run to utilize a layout manager

+## William
+- Wrote the implementation for the entire `ModifierManagerLogic` class.

 # Tuesday, March 21st